 |ESV||“And call no man your father on earth, for you have one Father, who is in heaven.”|

-Paul was called father: Additionally, Paul also believed that, in the right context, it’s permissible, even beneficial, for two biologically unrelated men to think of their relationship with a father-son dynamic.
-Paul describes himself a non-biological father figure multiple times:
+People called Paul father: Additionally, Paul also believed that, in the proper context, it’s permissible, even beneficial, for two biologically unrelated men to think of their relationship with a father-son dynamic.
+Paul describes himself as a non-biological father figure multiple times:

 - 1 Corinthians 4:15, “For though you have countless guides in Christ, you do not have many fathers.
 For I became your father in Christ Jesus through the gospel.”
 (ESV)